joalla/discogs_client/docs/source/contribution.md

 # Contribution

-There is several ways you can help improve python3-discogs-client.
+There are several ways you can help improve the `python3-discogs-client` library.

 - Help others in the [support section of our github repo]( https://github.com/joalla/discogs_client/discussions/categories/support).